 Indian standup comedians: Is Indian Stand-up comedy scene encouraging profanity and abusive language

-The modern stand up comedy acts are more into sharing one's life experiences, personal stories and opinions or thoughts in a humorous way in front of a group of audiences mostly consisting of millennials.
+The modern stand-up comedy acts are more into sharing one's life experiences, personal stories, and opinions or thoughts in a humorous way in front of a group of audiences mostly consisting of millennials.
 The introduction of standup comedy shows into the performing art scene of the country has given an opportunity to the modern millennials of the country to explore their hidden talents in comedy.
-Many online streaming platforms host shows featuring the new age Indian standup comedians.
-A large number of modern office going millennials want to try their luck in the stand up comedy scene of the country.
-Indian stand up comedians are turning into modern offbeat celebrities among the millennials.
+Many online streaming platforms host shows featuring the new-age Indian standup comedians.
+A large number of modern office-going millennials want to try their luck in the stand-up comedy scene of the country.
+Indian stand-up comedians are turning into modern offbeat celebrities among the millennials.

-Stand up comedy in India is all about storytelling and it's very normal to use some abusive or cuss words in front of an adult grown up audience to make it feel more realistic.
+Stand-up comedy in India is all about storytelling and it's very normal to use some abusive or cuss words in front of an adult grown-up audience to make it feel more realistic.

-Some of the famous stand up comedians in India :
+Some of the famous stand-up comedians in India :

-1. Anubhav Singh Bassi: A lawyer turned comedian, Anubhav singh bassi came into limelight as one of his stand up acts “Cheating” got viral a year back.
-His youtube channel has 1.86 millions of subscribers at present with 3 uploads on his channel.
-An unique realistic style of storytelling is the USP of his acts.
+1. Anubhav Singh Bassi: A lawyer turned comedian, Anubhav Singh Bassi came into the limelight as one of his stand-up acts “Cheating” got viral a year back.
+His youtube channel has 1.86 million subscribers at present with 3 uploads on his channel.
+A unique realistic style of storytelling is the USP of his acts.

-2. Abhishek Upmanyu: This delhi based engineer turned comedian became popular as his video on youtube “Indian insults and comebacks” went viral in 2016.
+2. Abhishek Upmanyu: This Delhi-based engineer turned comedian became popular as his video on youtube “Indian insults and comebacks” went viral in 2016.
 Two of his famous comedy shows “Thoda saaf bol” and “Jealous of sabjiwala” managed to gain immense popularity back in 2016.
-His youtube channel has more than 2.8 millions of subscribers with 12 videos on the channel.
+His youtube channel has more than 2.8 million subscribers with 12 videos on the channel.

 3. Zakir Khan: The biggest name in the Indian stand up comedy scene, Zakir khan became very popular with one of his stand up shows “On Air With AIB”.
-Two of his very famous standup shows “kakshya gyarvi” and “Haq se single” are live on amazon prime.
+Two of his very famous standup shows “kakshya gyarvi” and “Haq Se Single” are live on amazon prime.

-4. Biswa Kalyan Rath: An IITian himself, Biswa Kalyan Rath became viral as his original stand up comedy act “Biswa Mast Aadmi” became very popular on Amazon prime.
+4. Biswa Kalyan Rath: An IITian himself, Biswa Kalyan Rath became viral as his original stand-up comedy act “Biswa Mast Aadmi” became very popular on Amazon prime.
 He is one of the few Indian comedians to have an original stand up comedy show on Amazon prime.

-Conclusion: More Indian millennials are now interested in trying their luck in stand up comedy in India.
-The future is very promising for the stand up scene in the country as more shows are coming up in the stand up circuit both online and offline.
+Conclusion: More Indian millennials are now interested in trying their luck in stand-up comedy in India.
+The future is very promising for the stand-up scene in the country as more shows are coming up in the stand-up circuit both online and offline.